willardnyamombe/wnyamombe_resume/README.md

-This sis a resume for Willard Nyamombe.
+This is a resume for Willard Nyamombe.